DLR-MF-DAS/embed2scale-challenge-supplement/README_base.md

 ## About CVPR EARTHVISION winners

 In addition to the winner according to https://github.com/DLR-MF-DAS/embed2scale-challenge-supplement?tab=readme-ov-file#leaderboard we decided to also invite the solution with the highest `q_mean` score to present their solution at the CVPR EARTHVISION workshop.
 Each of the winning teams will receive a cash prize of 1k EUR as support to come to Nashville, TN, USA for the presentation.
-On April 7, 2025 we'll get in touch with the two winning teams through the email ID they provided to Eval.AI.
+On April 7, 2025 we'll get in touch with the two winning teams through the email ID they provided to Eval.AI. **Teams that participated in the development phase are the only ones eligible to count as valid winners of the final test phase.**

 ### Attention regarding the submission that counts